LeoTsui/CS259D_Notes_HW/notes/Outside_the_closed_world_On_using_machine_learning_for_network_intrusion_detection.md

 * Develop insight into anomaly detection system's capabilities
     * What can/can't it detect?
 Why?

+## Guideline: Gain Insights to the Problems Space

+* ML as means to identify important features
+* Use those features to build non-ML detectors
+* ML as a means to an end

 ## References

 * Outside the closed world: On using machine learning for network intrusion detection, Sommer-Paxson, 2010
+* [\[Slides\]Outside the closed world: On using machine learning for network intrusion detection](http://oakland10.cs.virginia.edu/slides/anomaly-oakland.pdf)
 * CS 259D Session 13